tgirke/GEN242/content/en/tutorials/linux/linux.md

 ## Queuing system: `Slurm`

 HPCC Cluster uses `Slurm` as queuing and load balancing system.
-To control user traffic, any type of compute intensive jobs need to be submitted via the `sbatch` or `srun` (see below) to the computer nodes.
+To control user traffic, any type of compute intensive jobs need to be submitted via `sbatch` or `srun` (see below) to the computer nodes.
 Much more detailed information on this topic can be found on these sites:

 + [UCR HPCC Manual](http://hpcc.ucr.edu/manuals_linux-cluster_jobs.html)